HotPocketHPE/mhguide/mhguide.md

 If you are the type that just wants to learn as they go, then this is for you.
 Read these, then jump in!

+## What Game Do I Start With?

+MH games are unconnected in story (and don't really have much story anyway), **so you don't need to play them in a particular order.**

+For players completely new to MH, I recommend starting with **Portable 3rd.** It's on the easier side and can be emulated by even weak PCs.
+The game was only released in Japan, but there is an English patch.

+**If you have someone to explain things, or want to play a certain game, then you can start with any MH!** In addition to this guide, there are many resources available that can help you get started.

+## General Tips

 * **Blademasters: Prioritize getting green sharpness!** Yellow sharpness, what most early weapons start with, will make you bounce a lot and lower your damage.
 See [Sharpness](#sharpness) and [Hitzones](#hitzones) for detailed info.
 * **Start with the village quests!** They are scaled for singleplayer and are good for starting out.
 Other quests (called hub quests) are still soloable, but new players may have difficulty.
 Progressing in village quests often unlocks useful things like farm upgrades.
 * **Look up the key quests online!** Only certain quests (key quests) are required to progress in the game.
 Feel free to do as many quests as you want, but you will likely want to skip the boring gathering quests that appear early on.
 * **Use the farm!** It helps you get common items, which saves a lot of hassle.
 In some games you need to spend points to upgrade your farm, prioritize this.
-* **4U, GU: Use item sets!** An option from the item box, item sets allow you to quickly restock and swap your items between quests.
-Simply add the items you commonly use to your pouch and register a set.
+* **4U, GU: Use item sets!** Simply add the items you commonly use to your pouch and register a set.
 Selecting it will pull items from your box to match that set as closely as possible.
 * **FU, 3U, 4U: Do not compare damage numbers between weapon types!** The reason is complicated and annoying.
 In P3rd and GU, feel free to do this.
 * **Paintball the monster!** Hitting a monster with one marks it on the map for 10 minutes.
 If it's been close to 10 minutes, throw another to refresh the duration.
-* **FU, P3rd, 3U: Kill small monsters before focusing on the large one!** If you leave them alone, small monsters will annoy you, interrupt your attacks, and even cause you to get hit by the large monster!
+* **FU, P3rd, 3U: Kill small monsters before focusing on the large one!** Small monsters will annoy you, interrupt your attacks, and cause you to get hit by large monsters!
 Killing them solves this, usually they have low HP and will die in a few attacks.
 * **P3rd, 3U, 4U, GU: Bring Dung Bombs to quests with multiple large monsters!** Hitting a monster with a Dung Bomb causes it to move zones after a bit.
 Fighting multiple monsters at once is difficult and inconsistent, so avoid it when possible.
 * **Emulators: Use speedup if it's available!** Some quests (such as gathering, small monster killing, and sieges) are boring and can take a bit.
 Speedup will save time and make the game more enjoyable. **Don't use this in multiplayer without other players' consent!**